What is Cultural Competency?

 The good news today is that there are many additional resources for Human Services students to utilize in the search for information on diversity as well as the pursuit of cultural humility.
 For example, there are podcasts with personalities who offer different perspectives on the topic of race and encourage us to have uncomfortable conversations.

-As a student in the Human Services Program at Ottawa University, you will receive ongoing faculty support to prepare you for succeeding in your journey toward cultural humility.
+As a student in the Human Services Program at Ottawa University, you will receive ongoing faculty support in your Human Services classes to prepare you for succeeding in your journey toward cultural humility.
 This field is surrounded by a world of diversity and the education you receive at Ottawa University will prepare you for the joys and challenges that come with that diversity.

 When you have a greater understanding of other cultures you will be able to interact with people from a wide range of backgrounds and you will increase your abilities to help your clients receive the highest level of support.
 Contact us for further information about how we can help you begin your journey as a social worker.